murchandamus/bips/bip-update-process.md

 #### Abandoned[^abandoned]

-A BIP may be labeled Abandoned when its champion has stopped working on it, no longer pursues adoption of their complete proposal, or no longer recommends the proposed approach, AND the BIP is not in active use.
+A BIP may be labeled Abandoned when its author has stopped working on it, no longer pursues adoption of their complete proposal, or no longer recommends the proposed approach, AND the BIP is not in active use.

-BIP champions may decide on their own to change their BIP’s status from Draft to Abandoned.
+BIP authors may decide on their own to change their BIP’s status from Draft to Abandoned.

-BIPs with the status Nominated can be moved to Abandoned after a champion announces that to the Bitcoin Developer Mailing List and the motion is not opposed within 14 days.
-One of the opposers must become the new BIP champion for the BIP to remain Nominated.
-A BIP can also be moved to Abandoned by BIP Editors, if it is not in active use, its champion has become unresponsive and no new champion volunteers within four weeks.
+BIPs with the status Nominated can be moved to Abandoned after an author announces that to the Bitcoin Developer Mailing List and the motion is not opposed within 14 days.
+One of the opposers must become the new BIP author for the BIP to remain Nominated.
+A BIP can also be moved to Abandoned by BIP Editors, if it is not in active use, its author has become unresponsive and no new author volunteers within four weeks.

 A BIP may evolve from Active to Abandoned when it is no longer in active use.
 Any community member may initiate this Status update by announcing it to the mailing list and no objections being raised for four weeks.